igeorge0902/Gateway/dalogin/README.md

 The iOS swift code contains both type of login method, where the webview login serves as "ChangeUser" function.

 Important:
+----
 - configure your links according your environment setup!
-- make sure you place the hibernate-configuration-3.0.dtd file, that you can obtain from the internet, to the configuration folder, which is the TOMCAT_BASE/bin or your GLASSFISH_DOMAIN/config, or alternatively you can use the default configuration that needs web access.
+- make sure you place the hibernate-configuration-3.0.dtd file, found at the resource folder of the dalogin project, to the configuration folder, which is the TOMCAT_BASE/bin or your GLASSFISH_DOMAIN/config, or alternatively you can obtain one from the internet and use it with the default configuration that needs web access.
 Please refer to the Hibernate configuration!
-----

 Documentation will be coming soon!!
 ----